Find Your Claims In Minutes | 100% No-Win-No-Fee

 You do not need to use a Claims Management company to make your complaint.
 You can do this directly.
 If your complaint is not successful you can refer it to the Financial Ombudsman Service yourself for free.

-The Financial Conduct Authority has confirmed an extension to the pause on complaint response deadlines for motor finance firms, now running until 4 December 2025.
+The Financial Conduct Authority has confirmed that the pause on complaint response deadlines for motor finance firms will be lifted on 31 May 2026.

 We work on a ‘NO WIN NO FEE’ basis, with no admin charges or hidden fees.
 Our fees are banded based on the redress or refund amount, and are subject to VAT at the prevailing rate.

 Anyone who took out vehicle finance in the UK may be eligible to claim compensation.
-The FCA is currently reviewing the impact of certain commission arrangements on finance agreements made between April 2007 and January 2021.
-You may also be eligible for claims outside this period if the commission paid to the dealer was not properly disclosed to you.
+The FCA is currently reviewing the impact of certain commission arrangements on finance agreements made between April 2007 and November 2024.
+This claim may be the result of a non-disclosed discretionary commissions scheme, excessively high commission, certain arrangements between your lender and the credit broker or other reasons.
+We will investigate your claim and contact your lender on your behalf to if you are eligible.

 Not at all!
 If you partner with us, we’ll handle the request for any necessary information on your behalf to help determine whether you may be eligible to make a claim.